Special Workshops & Seasonal Programs

 Like all our services, Cancer Connection offers programs free of charge for people living with a cancer diagnosis, their families, and caregivers.

 In addition to our workshops and seasonal programs, we offer weekly classes that foster connection, creativity, and well-being all year long.
-Join movement practices like Feldenkrais, Qigong, and Yoga, or explore creative and reflective programs such as Knitting, Creative Writing, and Mindfulness.
-Visit our Ongoing Weekly Programs page for details, or check our calendar for the full schedule.
+Join body and movement practices like Feldenkrais and Qigong Yoga, or explore creative and reflective programs such as Knitting, Creative Writing, Yoga Nidra and Mindfulness.

 One-Time Workshops & Seasonal Programs